grafana/grafana/docs/sources/getting-started/getting-started-sql.md

 # Getting started with Grafana and MS SQL Server

-Microsoft SQL Server is a popular relational database management system that is used by ??.
+Microsoft SQL Server is a popular relational database management system that is widely used in development and production environments.
 Grafana ships with a built-in Microsoft SQL Server (MSSQL) data source plugin that allows you to query and visualize data from any Microsoft SQL Server 2005 or newer, including Microsoft Azure SQL Database.

 > **Note:** The plugin is available in Grafana v5.1+.

-You can also configure a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Grafana yourself.
+You can also configure the MS SQL Server data source on a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) instance without having to host Grafana yourself.

 ## Step 1: Install Grafana and build your first dashboard